Back to Integrations Guides

 1. Field(s) to filter which booking calendar to display to the user, and

-2. Each individual appointment type added to the form.
+2. Each individual appointment type is added to the form.

 Using Fields to Filter the Booking Calendar Displayed